jvcarli/femder/doc/src/install.rst

   and many other commonly used packages for scientific computing and data science.
-  It also includes `conda <https://docs.conda.io/en/latest/>`_, a `package manager <https://en.wikipedia.org/wiki/Package_manager>`_ that makes it easier to install and manage other packages you may need, like ``git``.
+  It also includes `conda <https://docs.conda.io/en/latest/>`_, a `package manager <https://en.wikipedia.org/wiki/Package_manager>`_ that makes it easier to install and manage other packages you may need.

 Conda